First extraction of the proton mass radius and scattering length $\left|\alpha_{\rho^0 p}\right| $ from $\rho^0$ photoproduction: Summary

-We greatly appreciate the valuable discussion with Prof. Dmitri E. Kharzeev on proton mass radius.
+\Acknowledgements{We greatly appreciate the valuable discussion with Prof. Dmitri E. Kharzeev on proton mass radius.
 We are also very grateful for the effective discussion with Prof. Igor I. Strakovsky on scattering length.
-This project is supported by the National Natural Science Foundation of China under Grant Nos.
-12065014 and 12047501, and by the West Light Foundation of The Chinese Academy of Sciences, Grant No. 21JR7RA201.
+This work is supported by the National Natural Science Foundation of China under Grant Nos.
+12065014 and 12047501, and by the Natural Science Foundation of Gansu province under Grant No. 22JR5RA266.
+We acknowledge the West Light Foundation of The Chinese Academy of Sciences, Grant No. 21JR7RA201.}